EnterpriseDB/pg_failover_slots/README.md

 - Periodically synchronizes the position of slots on the standby based on the primary
 - Ensures that selected standbys receive data before any of the logical slot walsenders can send data to consumers

-PostgreSQL 11 on higher is required.
+PostgreSQL 11 or higher is required.

 ## How to check the standby is ready